 Hello Wildflowers!

-While Preston Hollow residents take advantage of temperatures falling below triple digits, the Northaven Trail is witnessing a steady increase in bikers, joggers, and dog-walkers.
-The bountiful blooms that typically appear along the recreational trail in the springtime now welcome a colorful reemergence of blossoms to the fall season.
+While Preston Hollow residents take advantage of temperatures falling below triple digits, Northaven Trail is witnessing a steady increase in bikers, joggers, and dog-walkers.
+The bountiful blooms that typically appear along the recreational trail in the springtime, now welcome a colorful reemergence of blossoms to the fall season.

 While wildflowers along the trail may look like a byproduct of seeds haphazardly tossed along its path, the results are part of a strategic backdrop of planning.
 To create the eye-catching color and diversity of a wildflower meadow, simply throwing out seeds and leaving the area unprotected does not produce its bountiful results.
 Natural meadows evolve over years as flora adapts to environmental conditions and develops intricate associations among plants, animals, and microorganisms.

 For those of us who live near and use the trail often, the evolution of the wildflower meadows along the trail has been a gratifying process, realized through careful planning.
-For months, neighbors of the trail heeded signage and stayed away from roped off areas, allowing the growing plants to spread while avoiding seedlings being prematurely trampled.
+For months, neighbors of the trail (and their pooches) heeded signage and avoided roped off areas, allowing the growing plants to spread while avoiding seedlings being prematurely trampled.

+The St. Mark’s School of Texas Gardening Club helped beautify a popular stretch of the trail.
 Community members are invited to help maintain the pollinator wildflower meadows.
-Friends of Northaven Trail is a 100% volunteer run organization and requires community support to function.
+Friends of Northaven Trail is a 100% volunteer-run organization that requires community support to function.